MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 #### SSH-based remoting

-SSH-based remoting was added in PowerShell Core 6.x to support other operating systems that can't use Windows native components like **WinRM**.
+SSH-based remoting was added in PowerShell 6.x to support other operating systems that can't use Windows native components like **WinRM**.
 SSH remoting creates a PowerShell host process on the target computer as an SSH subsystem.
 For details and examples on setting up SSH-based remoting on Windows or Linux, see:
 [PowerShell remoting over SSH](/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core).